 - It is remarkable that at this moment we belong to an educational apostolate that is exactly suited for this moment.
 We have a network of schools throughout the world dedicated to the belief that God can be found in every culture, within every economic level, in every person’s religious search, in all of life.
 Schools in the Jesuit apostolate are dedicated to form young leaders whose core will be the mission of the Gospel: reconciliation with justice and compassionate care for all creation.

-- Now is the time to reflect upon and act as the international system of education that we are a system, that has been prepared by our Jesuit and lay predecessors over these past 450 years.
+- Now is the time to reflect upon and act as the international system of education that we are, that has been prepared by our Jesuit and lay predecessors over these past 450 years.